 “ There are usually a few minutes of time left at work after the students leave, if there has been some difficulty, we usually de-brief as a team to discuss it.
 I find this helpful.

-When I get home, I like to do some mindful meditation or yoga, to de-stress as well. “
+When I get home, I do some mindful meditation or yoga, to de-stress as well. “

 ” I have been fortunate enough to be involved in the process of changing many children’s lives.
 It might be a diagnosis, a medication, or strategies.